kkdesilva/address-book-api/README.md

 ```

 ## Setup
- - todo
+ - Clone the repository
+ - Run `composer install` to install dependencies
+ - Run `php artisan serve` to start the server
+ - The API will be available at `http://localhost:8000/api/v1/contacts`
+ - To run the tests, run `./vendor/bin/pest`
 ## Dev notes
  - Plan to add id field JSON schema.
-It will be a UUID for immutability, Scalability, lookup performance, etc.
+It will be a UUID for immutability, scalability, lookup performance, etc.
  - I assume all fields are required, so I will not allow empty fields.
  - I will not allow duplicate emails or phone numbers.
  - Duplicate contact check can be done by email or phone number.
+ - I use Pest for unit and feature testing.
+ - I use Larastan for static analysis, Pint with PSR-12 for code formatting, and Rector.